BainbridgeArtisanResourceNetwork/Barney/README.md

 ## Prerequisites

-This installation assume that you are running on Ubuntu 22.04 LTS (Jammy Jellyfish) with ROS2 Humble.
+This installation assumes that you are running on Ubuntu 22.04 LTS (Jammy Jellyfish) with ROS2 Humble.
 You can find these installs at:

 - https://releases.ubuntu.com/jammy/
 - https://docs.ros.org/en/humble/Installation.html